jaz-on/feed-to-blogroll/README.md

 - Keyboard navigation support for all features
 - Screen reader compatibility with descriptive text
 - High contrast support and focus indicators
+- ARIA-compliant structure for lists and items; keyboard navigation on cards

 ### Screen Reader Support
 - Descriptive alt text for all images